-Erin Brockovich’s Community Healthbook enables you and your community to post and share information about environmental, medical, and pharmaceutical drug issues in your own backyard.
+Erin Brockovich’s Community Healthbook enables you and your community to post and share information about water, land, and air issues in your own backyard.

 On behalf of Erin, welcome aboard, and let’s start righting wrong!